Jacob-Friesen/portfolio_website/README.md

 Portfolio Website
 =================

 A new simpler rewrite of the portfolio website.
 This is in development and can be viewed at [jacobfriesen.com:4200](http://jacobfriesen.com:4200).
-Finally, it is not supported by a proper server, so it only reloads to that exact address.
+The site should be **run using Node.js 4.2.x**, but will probably work fine with other versions.

 Install
 =======